Our Approach: Partners in your child’s care

 Our Priorities – a philosophy statement

 Have you ever heard someone remark about an early childhood program – even ours, perhaps: “All the children do there is play.”
-At good early childhood programs there is a lot of play, and there should be!
+There is a lot of play in good early childhood programs, and there should be!

 Years of research on children’s learning and development document the many benefits of play for children’s intellectual, social, emotional, physical, and language development.
 Children at play are actively involved in creating themes, exploring and establishing environments, solving problems, and developing shared understandings.

-Here at ACNS our children play in many ways.
-They play independently, sometimes near each other but with each child engrossed in his/her own activity.
-They engage in what is called “parallel play”, perhaps using each other’s toys or even talking, but not coordinating their play.
+Here at ACNS, our children play in many ways.
+They play independently, sometimes near each other but with each child engrossed in their activity.
+They engage in “parallel play,” perhaps using each other’s toys or even talking, but not coordinating their play.
 They also play cooperatively, organizing roles and scenarios for group play.
 As they get older, children are capable of more cooperative play.
 But all kinds of play are valuable.